 Design talks to manufacturing

-Adopting this technology, it is a very simple and straightforward process, as intelligent Cold-Formed Steel (CFS) Equipment can interpret a building design model and produce all the required building components autonomously.
+Adopting this technology, is a very simple and straightforward process.
+Intelligent cold formed steel (CFS) manufacturing systems can interpret a building design model and produce all the required building components autonomously.

-An increasing complexity in construction and surging resource costs require a smart factory where cutting-edge technologies, such as robotics and Internet of Things (IoT) can identify potential operation bottlenecks, boost the efficiencies of construction component fabrication, predict future demands and increase employee health and safety.
+Increasing complexity in construction and surging resource costs require a smart factory where cutting-edge technologies, such as robotics and the internet of things (IoT) can identify potential operation bottlenecks, boost the efficiencies of construction component fabrication, predict future demands and increase employee health and safety.

-Smart machines that are connected to the cloud via Industrial Internet allow operation and management teams to understand the real-time production progress of construction projects from anywhere in the world via a web browser.
-The smart analytics of your construction production data allows first-hand insight on how to improve your operational efficiency and maximize your Return on Investment (ROI).
+Smart systems that are connected to the cloud via the industrial internet allow operation and management teams to understand the real-time production progress of construction projects from anywhere in the world via a web browser.
+The smart analytics of your construction production data allows first-hand insight on how to improve your operational efficiency and maximize your return on investment (ROI).

 The data must flow